losrobbos/mobile-touch-drag-drop/README.md

 # Mobile touch drag n drop

+## Demo

 Demo: https://mobile-touch-dragdrop-demo.vercel.app

+Important: To test it either open the page on your smartphone.
+Or open the page in your desktop browser dev tools switching to MOBILE view and refresh the page.
+Otherwise the touch events won't work (they are mobile only).

+## What to do

 Find here a minimal sample to realize a dragNdrop of an item in mobile browsers using touch events.